mcmillanpl/Technical-Writing-Portfolio/tutorials/connect-madcap-github.md

 - A GitHub account.
 - Git installed/configured on your local computer.
-- Have MadCap Flare installed on your computer.
+- MadCap Flare installed on your computer.

 ## Connect a local MadCap project to GitHub
 1. Create a new, empty, repository in GitHub.